hargow/CleaningDataCourseProject/README.md

 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## What's in this repository
-*CodeBook.md: explains the raw data, the transformation performed, and the resulting data set and variables *README.md: this file
+* CodeBook.md: explains the raw data, the transformation performed, and the resulting data set and variables
+* README.md: this file
-*run_analysis.R: R script I wrote to transform raw data into a tidy data set *tidy.txt: the resulting file containing the tidy data set, delimited by tab
+* run_analysis.R: R script I wrote to transform raw data into a tidy data set
+* tidy.txt: the resulting file containing the tidy data set, delimited by tab
+* UCI HAR Dataset.zip: raw data in compressed form

 ## How to use
-*make sure the following packages are installed: stringr, dplyr, tidyr, otherwise, use install.packages() to install them *clone this repository to your local drive
+*make sure the following packages are installed: stringr, dplyr, tidyr, otherwise, use install.packages() to install them
+* clone this repository to your local drive
+* decompress UCI HAR Dataset.zip into the repository root directory
-*in a R console, set the working directory to the repository root, use setwd() *open run_analysis.R and run the script
+* in a R console, set the working directory to the repository root, use setwd()
+* open run_analysis.R and run the script
-*in the repository root directory file tidy.txt will be generated with the tidy data set
+* in the repository root directory file tidy.txt will be generated with the tidy data set